FlyingSaturn/btechtards-awards/README.md

 # *System of the increments

 Ever heard of [Zeno's Dichotomy Paradox](https://en.wikipedia.org/wiki/Zeno's_paradoxes#Dichotomy_paradox)?
 I (u/lonelyroom-eklaghor) am planning to keep something like diminishing returns, much like that Dichotomy paradox.
-This particular idea of mine is unknowingly influenced by a bit of a psychology too.
+[This particular idea of mine is unknowingly influenced by a VSauce video.](https://youtu.be/Pxb5lSPLy9c)

 First of all, what is that paradox?
 Say, from Point A to B (1 unit length, you travel half the distance.
 From that half, you travel half the distance (1/4 + 1/2 = 3/4 or 0.75).
 From there, 1/8 added, we get 7/8.
 But we never reach 1.